dvoiss/android-geocities-theme/README.md

 * More GIFs
 * Support for "web ring" functionality?
 * Guestbook functionality
-* Create an issue to add a request!
+* Create an issue or pull request to add a feature!

 ## FAQ